 Can I work while I am in the PA program?

 Our faculty recommend students do not work during the PA program.
 The curriculum is very demanding in the first year and does not allow extra time for employment.
-In the secod year, you will be in full-time clinical rotations in various locations, making employment impractical.
+In the second year, you will be in full-time Supervised Clinical Practice Experiences (rotations) in various locations, making employment impractical.